Enjoy the comfort of sedation dentistry.

 Wouldn’t you rather relax and drift off, sedated, while you have your dental work completed?

 Whether it is for routine dental work, cosmetic and implant dentistry, or surgical teeth extraction, sedation dentistry is available to you.

 If you are a generally healthy adult, you are likely a candidate for sedation.
 If sedation is of interest to you, let us know and we can tell you if you are eligible.

 What types of sedation do you offer?

-Dr. Luksay offers IV and oral sedation, as well as sedation with nitrous oxide.
+Dr. Luksay offers IV and oral sedation, as well as sedation with laughing gas.
 Dr. Luksay is one of the few specially trained dentists in the area qualified to provide IV sedation.

 Is sedation safe?